 For low value items, even if you think the customer might be lying about the item being missing or damaged, it might be better to refund them rather than putting your seller rating at risk with an A-to-z Guarantee claim.

 No matter how many precautions you take to prevent unhappy customers, there will always be a few times when things go wrong.
-The occasional damaged product or missing delivery are a part of selling online, but by putting these measures in place you should be able to minimise their effects and protect your seller ratings.
+The occasional damaged product or missing delivery is a part of selling online, but by putting these measures in place you should be able to minimise their effects and protect your seller ratings.
 If you do find yourself with an Amazon A-to-z Guarantee claim you can find out more about the process here, and learn more about how to handle returns on Amazon here.